MichaelCurrin/jekyll-actions-quickstart/README.md

 ### Create from template

-Create your own repo like this one using the button below and the instructions on this page.
+Create your own repo like this one using the button below.
+Then continue following the setup and run instructions on this page.

 [![Use this template](https://img.shields.io/badge/Use_this_template-green.svg?style=for-the-badge)](https://github.com/MichaelCurrin/jekyll-actions-quickstart/generate)